sunmookchoi/sunmookchoi.github.io/_pages/about.md

   - /about.html
 ---

-Sunmook Choi is a first-year PhD student in [Center for Applied Mathematics](https://cam.cornell.edu) at Cornell University.
+I am a first-year PhD student in [Center for Applied Mathematics](https://cam.cornell.edu) at Cornell University.

 I am interested in the interplay between control theory and machine learning under the supervision of Professor [Sarah Dean](https://sdean.website).
 My research interests include audio deep learning, deep reinforcement learning, and enumerative combinatorics.